-Sometimes mistakes are made when handling taxes, but what can start out as a simple audit can end up as criminal charges for tax crime.
-Both the state and federal government have an incentive to prosecute tax crime because it means more money for the government.
-If you, your business, or someone that you know has been charged with a state or federal tax crime in the Miami, Fort Lauderdale, or greater Florida area, you need an experienced tax crime defense attorney on your side.
-With over twenty years of state and federal litigation experience, the Tony Moss Firm, L.L.C. can provide you with the skilled defense you need against overly aggressive state and federal tax prosecutors.
+Sometimes mistakes are made when handling taxes, but what can start out with a simple audit can end up as a criminal indictment for tax crime.
+Both the state and federal government have an obvious incentive to prosecute tax crime: it means more money for the government.
+If you, your business, or someone that you know has been charged with a state or federal tax crime in the Miami, Fort Lauderdale, or greater Florida area, you need an experienced defense attorney on your side.
+With over thirty years of state and federal litigation experience, the Tony Moss Firm, L.L.C. can provide you with the skilled defense you need against overly aggressive state and federal tax prosecutors.

 Types of Tax Crime

 Tax crime is a general term for multiple charges that can be brought under the state and federal tax codes.
 Florida law is governed by Title XIV of the state statute, and the federal law is governed by Chapter 26 of the United States Code.
 Tax evasion and tax fraud are the two most common types of tax crime.
 This involves the deliberate misrepresentation of assets in order to avoid paying taxes.
 The following activities can all be considered different types of tax crime: